 She has experience of cases concerning a broad range of criminal offences including serious and domestic violence, theft and fraud, public order, offensive weapons, drugs, sexual offences and driving offences.

-Miriam is frequently instructed in serious matters beyond her year of call.
+Miriam has been instructed in serious matters beyond her year of call.
 Notable cases include defending in an eight-handed class A and class B drugs supply case involving 35,000 pages of telephone evidence and, following successful representations to the CPS before trial, securing a youth caution for a 15-year-old defendant for possession of category A indecent images with a view to distribution.

 Miriam has represented a number of young and vulnerable individuals, in particular those with learning difficulties and mental health conditions.
 She has undertaken specialised youth justice raining and has experience of a full range of witness handling involving young and vulnerable witnesses, including ground rules, using intermediaries and video-link cross-examination.